 On a journey from Kilkenny to Waterford, you will visit cities that have become symbolic with the rich urban history of Ireland.
-Both have become cities of accolade.
+Both have become cities of an accolade.
 Where adventure-seeking Vikings and zealous Norman invaders came and made their mark, imposed their ideas, and laid the characteristics of each city as they stand today.

 Alongside the singular ancient relics whose crumbling walls echo the stories of 5,000 years from their rolling green and hilltop settings, Ireland’s Ancient East preserves in its cities the very foundations of the country’s civil growth.